 3. Elvis Presley

-He never had any formal musical training – he just had a natural musical inclination and also didn’t write his songs down because he didn’t understand how, but that didn’t stop him from creating some of the most memorable songs in history.
+Elvis never had any formal musical training — he just had a natural musical inclination.
+He also didn’t write his songs down because he didn’t understand how, but that didn’t stop him from creating some of the most memorable songs in history.

 4. Eddie Van Halen

-Known by his last name, Eddie Van Halen is a glam-rock legend, but, surprisingly, he could not read music notation.
+Known by his last name, Eddie Van Halen is a glam-rock legend.
+Surprisingly, however, he could not read music notation.
 Despite this, he was able to create a unique style that revolutionized guitar playing.

 5. Michael Jackson